-All covered employees shall be subject to a drug and/or alcohol test when New Orleans Regional Transit Authority has reasonable suspicion to believe that the covered employee has used a prohibited drug and/or engaged in alcohol misuse.
-A reasonable suspicion referral for testing will be made by a trained supervisor or other trained company official on the basis of specific, contemporaneous, articulable observations concerning the appearance, behavior, speech, or body odors of the covered employee.
-This information shall be filled out and identified on the "Reasonable Suspicion Report Form.
+All covered employees shall be subject to a drug and/or alcohol test when RTA has reasonable suspicion to believe that the covered employee has used a prohibited drug and/or engaged in alcohol misuse.
+A reasonable suspicion referral for testing will be made by a trained supervisor or other trained Agency official on the basis of specific, contemporaneous, articulable observations concerning the appearance, behavior, speech, or body odors of the covered employee.